Ballater

 Ballater (/ˈbælətər/, Bealadair) is a village in Aberdeenshire, Scotland, on the River Dee, immediately east of the Cairngorm Mountains.
 Situated at an elevation of 213 m, Ballater is a centre for hikers and known for its spring water, once said to cure scrofula.
-It is home to more than 1400 inhabitants and has had a long connection with the British Royal Family.
+It is home to more than 1400 inhabitants and has had a long connection with the British royal family.

 History

 The medieval pattern of development along this reach of the River Dee was influenced by the ancient trackways across the Grampian Mounth, which determined strategic locations of castles and other Deeside settlements of the Middle Ages.

 In the early 14th century, the area was part of the estates of the Knights of St John, but the settlement did not develop until around 1770; first as a spa resort to accommodate visitors to the Pannanich Mineral Well, then later upon the arrival of the railway in 1866 it was visited by many tourists taking advantage of the easier access thus afforded.
 The Victoria and Albert Halls, opposite the railway station, were completed in 1895.

 Ballater railway station, the former terminus of the Deeside Railway, was closed in 1966, but remains in use as a visitor centre with an exhibition recording the village's royal connection.
 Many buildings date from the Victorian era and the centre of the village is a conservation area.
 The old visitor centre was substantially damaged by fire in May 2015 but has subsequently been restored and reopened.

+The first stone bridge over the Dee at Ballater was built in 1783, but lost to floods in 1789.
+Thomas Telford constructed a second stone bridge in 1809, which was swept away in 1829.
+A wooden bridge was built in 1834, and replaced by the present stone bridge in 1885.
+Queen Victoria opened the bridge in November 1885, naming it the Royal Bridge.

 Glenmuick Church

-After the bridge over the River Dee had been built the village developed with a "Centrical Church" replacing the churches at Tullich, Glengairn and Foot o' Gairn which had become ruins.
+After the first bridge over the River Dee had been built the village developed with a "Centrical Church" replacing the churches at Tullich, Glengairn and Foot o' Gairn which had become ruins.

 A foundation stone was laid in 1798 and the first service was held on 14 December 1800.
 The church was designed by Mr Massey of Aberdeen and cost £670.
 It measured 72 ft long by 34 ft wide.
 Doors, at the east and west ends, each had a stair leading to a gallery.
 The building had four windows at the front and two gable windows, all glazed with plain glass.
 In the interior was a pulpit, a sound board, a latron and stair and rail.
 In 1879 a clock was manufactured by Messrs Gillett & Brand of Croydon; the winding mechanism was electrified in 1982.
 A vestry was added in the early 1850s.